-Here’s an off-the-bench activity to coordinate hands together piano playing without frustration.
+Piano teachers, ever had a student struggle with putting hands together?
+Only all the time, right?
+Here’s an off-the-bench activity for playing hands together without frustration.
 Piano teacher’ s you know we need all the help we can get with this struggle!

 Here is an activity that will fix the student’s frustration fast, and save the lesson!

 If you are teaching a class you can have all the students do this activity together.
-Or you can put the students on headphones to practice while you take the struggling student aside.
+Or you can put the students on headphones to practice.
+Then take the struggling student aside to a gathering rug area set aside for moments like this.

 - Get a hand drum and a mallet, or a tambourine and a rhythm stick.
 (If you don’t have these- you could just use your hands and the floor.)